CleverRaven/Cataclysm-DDA/doc/JSON_STYLE.md

 containing `Tools.ExternalCommand` and pick the one that corresponds to the position of your command in the list (e.g. `Tools.ExternalCommand1` if it's the top item in the list) and then assign shortcut keys to it.

+### Visual Studio Code
+**If you have compiled the json formatter** you can set up styling on auto save by installing the recommended extension `emeraldwalk.runonsave`.
+After install any json file you save should style correctly.